GeorgiGotev/freeze-dried/README.md

 Freeze-dried
 The application represents a SPA application where users could see/post/edit/delete/buy fruits.
 For the purpose of Front-End development it was used React.js with a building tool Vite.
 For the purpose of storing information and authentication/authorization it was used SoftUni-Practice server which is deployed at Firebase.

+## Backend

+* Using SoftUni practice server which is deployed at Firebase.

 ## Roles

 Non-authenticated users can visit the application and are authorized to see and use:

 * Register - allows the user to Register and perform authenticated operations afterwards
 * Login - allows the user to Login with an existing account and perform authenticated operations afterwards
-* Offers - allows the user to see all open offers that have not been bought yet
+* Fruits - allows the user to see all open offers that have not been bought yet
-* Offer details - allows the user to see more details of an offer such as its category, price and details Authenticated users (non-owners) can visit the application and are authorized to see and use:
+* Fruits details - allows the user to see more details of an offer such as its category, price and details Authenticated users (non-owners) can visit the application and are authorized to see and use:

 * Profile - allows the user to see who is logged in currently as well as the offers that have been bought by the current user
-* Offers - allows the user to see all open offers that have not been bought yet
+* Fruits - allows the user to see all open offers that have not been bought yet
-* Offers details - allows the user to see more details of an offer such as its category, price and detail as well as to buy it
+* Fruits details - allows the user to see more details of a fruit such as its additional information as well as to buy it
-* Offer details buy - functionality that allows the user to buy a specific item.
-Once bought, the offer is no longer displayed in the "Offers" and could be found under the buyer's profile
+* Fruits details buy - functionality that allows the user to buy a specific item.
+Once bought, this fruits is set as "Purchased" and could be bought again.
-* Bought offer delete - funcionaliy that allows the buyer to delete the offer from their bought list.
-Authenticated users (owners) can visit the application and are authorized to see and use:

 * Profile - allows the user to see who is logged in currently as well as the offers that have been bought by the current user
-* Offers - allows the user to see all open offers that have not been bought yet
-* Offers details - allows the user to see more details of an offer such as its category, price and detail as well as to edit or delete it
-* Offer details edit - functionality that allows the user to change the details of an offer that is under their ownership;
-* Offer details delete - functionality that allows the user to delete an offer that is under their ownership;
-* Bought offer delete - funcionaliy that allows the buyer to delete the offer from their bought list.

 ## Routes